tlringer/proof-demos/README.md

 # But This Clashes With My Programming Workflow >:(

 That's cool.
-That's why I'm so obsessed with making these easier to use.
+That's why **I'm so obsessed with making these easier to use**.
 I think the future will feature a smooth continuum between tests and proofs, drawing on all sorts of automation with a nice interface to look _[a hell of lot better](https://twitter.com/TaliaRinger/status/1365433319572185092)_.
 I'm excited to build this future.
 I just want lots of people to help me out!